 Not included – meals in China

-Train tickets to/from North Korea, Accommodation (5 nights – double occupancy – 5 star hotel in North Korea / 3 star hotel in China), insurance, onsite transportation in North Korea, airport/train station pick up/drop off in Dandong, meals in North Korea (with mineral water and some beers), meals on the train, entrance tickets and admission fees to all sites, Pyongyang metro tickets, driver allowance, English speaking guide, a guide who will help you pass through customs/immigration when leaving China, coupons, an experience of a lifetime, and looots of fun!
+Train tickets to/from North Korea, Accommodation (5 nights – double occupancy – 5 star hotel in North Korea / 3 star hotel in China), onsite transportation in North Korea, airport/train station pick up/drop off in Dandong, meals in North Korea (with mineral water and some beers), meals on the train, entrance tickets and admission fees to all sites, Pyongyang metro tickets, driver allowance, English speaking guide, visa fee, a guide who will help you pass through customs/immigration when leaving China, coupons, an experience of a lifetime, and looots of fun!

 Does not include:

 Additional drinks, flight to/from Dandong, marathon fee, tip*, insurance, meals in China, other personal expenses

 *Tips (a gratuity for the guide is expected after the tour – 100 RMB or a small gift (ie. chocolate, cigarettes, cosmetics etc.)

 PASSPORT, walking shoes, running shoes, clothing for cooler weather, camera/GoPro, sunscreen, sunglasses, small day pack,

 If the traveler decides to cancel, s/he can get a refund (a small cancellation fee may apply) up to February 10 and no refund after that.
 The schedule may be adjusted due to weather conditions, unforeseeable events, etc. For complete information please refer to www.travelers-society.com/terms-conditions.